NIkolayrr/nikolayrr.github.io/_posts/2023-09-15-GraphQL-Infinite-Scroll-React-Native.md

 # Step Two - Setup ApolloClient

-We will be using the Rick and Morty API [https://rickandmortyapi.com/graphql](https://rickandmortyapi.com/graphql) .
-The first thing we want to do is initialise our ApolloClient
+We'll utilize the Rick and Morty API [https://rickandmortyapi.com/graphql](https://rickandmortyapi.com/graphql).
+Our initial step is to set up our ApolloClient.

 ```
 // queries.js